Fare9/Shuriken-Analyzer/shuriken/README.md

   * lib/common/: code that can be used by the rest of the project.
   * lib/parser/: different parsers for the supported files.
     * lib/parser/Dex/: Code from the DEX parser.
-* external/: projects that are used inside of Shuriken but are not part of the code.
+* external/: projects that are used inside Shuriken but are not part of the code.
+* tests/: code for the different tests of Shuriken.